 Meaning and History

 The Marshalls logo has changed several times to keep up with modern design trends.
-However, it has always remained universal, as the store chain offers various products, from children’s toys to cosmetics.
+However, it has always remained universal, as the store chain offers a wide range of products, from children’s toys to cosmetics.
 The emblem is used as a sign over the entrances to the department stores and contains the brand name derived from Alfred Marshall’s surname.
 Since the 1950s, the style has evolved: the concise black-and-white inscription has become a blue wordmark, characterizing the company as fashionable and progressive.
 Its visual elements, such as color, font, and letter shape, help create a recognizable image.

 What is Marshalls?